-Nocturnal Myoclonus involves involuntary twitches of the limbs during sleep causing multiple arousals and subsequent daytime sleepiness.
+Periodic limb movement disorder (PLMD), or periodic limb movements in sleep (PLMS), also known as nocturnal myoclonus, involves involuntary twitches of the limbs during sleep causing multiple symptoms and subsequent daytime sleepiness.

 Insomnia is an inability to initiate sleep.
 It can result from numerous factors including poor sleep hygiene, emotional difficulties/stress, use of certain medications, breathing difficulties or other medical problems.

 Disturbances of the sleep/wake schedule include jet lag, frequently changing work schedules and disorders of the sleep/wake rhythm.